empira/PDFsharp/src/foundation/src/PDFsharp/docs/AboutFonts.md

 This section define terms used in PDFsharp.
 For a general introduction on typography see [Microsoft Typography documentation](https://learn.microsoft.com/en-us/typography/).

+## em size
+The em size specifies the size of a font.
+It is the size of the [em quad](https://en.wikipedia.org/wiki/Quad_(typography)) used for the font.

 ### Font
 Generally in typography a font is a complete character set in a particular point size, in a particular typeface.
 A computer font is a file that contains a set of characters in a particular style of a typeface.
 E.g in Windows